Elliott Brothers to BAE SYSTEMS by C.T.Bartlett CEng FIET

 In 1978 the company was renamed Marconi Avionics Ltd with Dr Bernard O'Kane, Chairman and Jack Pateman, Managing Director.
 There was steady growth to nearly 12,000 employees in 1982.
 The name was again changed to GEC Avionics Limited in August 1984 although it was not until four years later that the trading name of Elliott Bros London was finally dropped.

 In 1993 yet again the name changed to GEC-Marconi Avionics Ltd comprising the former GEC Avionics, GEC Ferranti Defence Systems, GEC Sensors and GEC Aerospace businesses.
 This organisation was announced on 5 January 1993 and came into effect on 1 April 1993.

-In 1998 the company became Marconi Electronic Systems Ltd. and finally at the end of 1999 Marconi Avionics was absorbed into BAE SYSTEMS with the merger of British Aerospace and Marconi Electronic Systems.
+In 1998 the Company became Marconi Electronic Systems Ltd. and finally at the end of 1999 the Company was absorbed into BAE SYSTEMS with the merger of British Aerospace and Marconi Electronic Systems.